- Business and Employment»

 - Television.
 More interactive features and multi-device Internet viewing are being added which bodes well for advertisers.
 Direct response advertising (such as infomercials) can be effective for consumer products in particular.

 - Radio.
-While it is touted as being effective for reaching target customers "everywhere" (home, car, work, etc.), traditional radio is getting competition from online (Internet) radio, with dramatic increases in listenership since 2008.
+Radio has been touted as being effective for reaching target customers "everywhere" (home, car, work, etc.).
+But traditional radio listening has morphed into online radio, with monthly online radio listening increasing from 13 percent of Americans 12 and older in 2008 to 53 percent in 2017 (Pew Research).
 This is good news since listening via the Internet offers more opportunities for clickable online advertising.

 - Internet and Email Marketing.
 Offers a wealth of advertising placement opportunities, both on desktop and mobile devices.
 However, Internet advertising must be carefully chosen so that it reaches the right target audiences when they are in a buying mood.
 In fact, the Internet's downside is that there might be too many options to choose from, making ad decision making overwhelming.
 Pay per click (PPC), cost per thousand (CPM), sponsorship and social media advertising models are available.
 Because of its ability to reach people on both desktop and mobile devices with direct response offers, email marketing can be one of the most cost effective and relevant mediums available to today's marketers.